Failure to comply: is Generali already violating its own 2018 coal commitment?

 In November 2018, Generali stated that it was engaging with six coal companies since July 2018, and that it would only renew coverage from March 2019 for those that would present and implement a credible transition plan away from coal.

 The end of Q1 has long passed, and Generali’s exclusion of Polish and Czech coal companies is now overdue.
-Unless Generali takes action ahead of its coming AGM, consistent with its 2018 commitment, the insurer faces the risk of being demoted in Unfriend Coal’s ranking of insurance companies’ coal policies.
+Unless Generali takes action ahead of its coming AGM, consistent with its 2018 commitment, the insurer faces the risk of being demoted in Insure Our Future’s ranking of insurance companies’ coal policies.

 Although Generali did not qualify what a“credible transition plan” looked like, it would be sensible to expect such a plan to align with science-based targets, consistent with the Paris Agreement goal of “limiting global warming to well below 2°C and to pursue efforts to limit temperature increases to 1.5°C above pre-industrial levels”.

 This is even truer for Generali, given that its climate strategy refers to both the Paris Agreement and the IPCC report on a 1.5°C global warming in its very introduction.

 If serious about climate science, Generali should mandate its coal companies to immediately stop investing in the development or expansion of coal plants and mines, and publish clearly articulated and detailed plans for the gradual closure of their existing coal assets over the next two years.
 This will permit the total coal phase-out, required by 2030 at the latest in the OECD and in Europe.